By The Numbers

 SkillsUSA is privileged to serve students, schools, colleges and industry, and the most inspiring instructors and administrators in American education.

 Nationwide Network of students and instructors in a common bond with industry.
-We’ve grown from 26 state and territorial associations to 54 and served over 11.6 million members since 1965.
+We’ve grown from 26 state and territorial associations to 53 and served over 14 million annual members total since 1965.
 More than 600 businesses, corporations, trade associations and labor unions are partners at the national level alone, with thousands more supporting at state and local levels.

-Employability and Leadership Training with award-winning curricula, such as the Professional Development Program, that supports SkillsUSA’s Program of Work.
-Our training, conducted in more than 17,500 classroom sections, provides applied instruction — and opportunities for CTE students to lead as officers and serve as chapter members.
+Employability and Leadership Training with award-winning curricula, such as the Professional Development Program (now SkillsUSA Career Essentials: Experiences), in support of our Program of Work.
+Our training, conducted in more than 19,000 classroom sections, provides applied instruction –– and opportunities for CTE students to lead as officers and serve as chapter members.

 Skilled Workforce.
-We are addressing both the skills gap and skilled worker shortages through programs such as the SkillsUSA Championships and industry-driven Skill Connect Assessments.
-We serve 130 occupational titles that represent one-quarter of the jobs offered by our economy.
+We are addressing both the skills gap and skilled worker shortages through programs such as the SkillsUSA Championships and industry-driven SkillsUSA Career Essentials: Assessments.
+We serve 130 occupational titles that represent one-quarter of the jobs offered by our nation’s economy.
 Our work is very much about America’s future.

 Representing CTE.
 From local school boards to governors and statehouses and all the way to Washington, D.C., SkillsUSA continues to send a long line of red blazers to talk with policymakers, legislators and the news media about the purpose of career education and how important it is to students and employers.
 Our students are the “face” of CTE.